-The GFE helps you shop for loans by telling you what you will pay to the lender, or to other parties providing services to the lender, in addition to your basic repayment of principal and interest.
-By comparing the GFEs from one loan to another, you can tell which loan has more requirements or is more expensive.
+The GFE tells you what you will pay to the lender, or to other parties providing services to the lender, in addition to your basic repayment of principal and interest.

 What Information the GFE Gives You